Malta in the Junior Eurovision Song Contest 2022: Malta Junior Eurovision Song Contest 2022

 Malta's participation in the contest was confirmed by PBS in June 2022.
 PBS organised the national final Malta Junior Eurovision Song Contest 2022 to select the Maltese entry.

 Competing entries

-Artists were able to submit their entries between 24 June 2022 and 15 August 2022.
+Artists and songwriters were able to submit their entries between 24 June 2022 and 15 August 2022.
 For the preliminary selection, PBS nominated a professional jury, which judged the studio versions of all submissions.
 While applicants can submit more than one song, only one submission per lead artist can make the final participant list, unlike the previous edition.
 The final list of participants was revealed on 1 September 2022.